heptarch/heptarch.github.io/projects.md

 disciplinary lines.
 Claude Elwood Shannon would ride his unicycle down the hallway to talk to Tukey, Bardeen or Richard Hamming.
 Magic would happen.
-But it wasn't just a critical mass of talent and cross-fertilizing expertise.
+But it wasn't just a critical mass of talent and cross-fertilizing
-Research was ultimately grounded in the physical reality and ever-shifting operational requirements of the world's largest telecommunications enterprise.
+expertise: the research was ultimately grounded in the physical reality and ever-shifting operational requirements of the world's largest telecommunications enterprise.